 - 9 Address both the immediate impacts and deep underlying drivers of family violence in Aboriginal and Torres Strait Islander communities through collective action with governments, service providers and communities.

 What are we doing?

 The Tasmanian Government is committed to resetting the relationship with Aboriginal communities.
 The Reset agenda identifies five key priority areas which are informed by the themes of recognition, reconciliation and real outcomes:

-- Increased efforts to close the gap in disadvantage between Aboriginal Tasmanians and the wider community.
+- 5. Increased efforts to close the gap in disadvantage between Tasmanian Aboriginal people and the wider community.

 What have we achieved so far?

 Throughout 2019-20, the Tasmanian Government coordinated involvement in negotiations with other jurisdictional governments and the National Coalition of Aboriginal and Torres Strait Islander Peak Organisations (the Peaks) to develop a new National Agreement on Closing the Gap, including new targets and four Priority Reform areas.
 The Tasmanian Government has since officially endorsed the new National Agreement on Closing the Gap on 25 July 2020.